datwiz/analytics-workspace/README.md

 * PGAdmin postgres SQL client and database admin tool

 ## Getting Started
-1. Make a copy of the analytics workspace project
+1. Make a copy of the analytics workspace project\
+Open a terminal window and change to the directory where the workspace is to be created.
 ```
 # cd to the directory where the workplace will be created
 git clone https://github.com/datwiz/analytics-workspace.git workspace